hashicorp/vagrant/docs/getting-started/ssh.md

 Vagrant bridges your application with the virtual environment by using a VirtualBox shared folder.
-The shared folder location on the virtual machine is specified with the `config.vm.project_directory` in the Vagrantfile, but defaults to `/vagrant`.
+The shared folder location on the virtual machine defaults to `/vagrant`, but can be changed.
 This can be verified by listing the files within that folder in the SSH session:

 {% highlight bash %}
 vagrant@vagrantbase:~$ ls /vagrant